SebastianMacaluso/ClusterTrellis/README.md

 ### Implementation

-Use [`ClusterTrellis.ipynb`](src/ClusterTrellis.ipynb) as a template to run the algorithm.
+Use [`ClusterTrellis.ipynb`](examples/ClusterTrellis.ipynb) as a template to run the algorithm.

-1- To run the Cluster Trellis on a new model, define the `get_energy_of_split` and `compute_map_features` methods in the `ModelNode` class under the `Interfacing your Own Model` section.
-In particular,  get_energy_of_split represents the potential function $\psi$ introduced in the paper, describing the compatibility of a pair of sibling nodes in a hierarchy $H$.
-The energy function $\psi$ for a pairwise splitting should be written in terms of the map_features and model_params.
+1- To run the Cluster Trellis on a new model, define the `get_energy_of_split` and `compute_map_features` methods in the `ModelNode` class under the **Interfacing your Own Model** section.
+In particular,  get_energy_of_split represents the potential function $\psi$ introduced in the [`paper`](https://arxiv.org/abs/2002.11661), describing the compatibility of a pair of sibling nodes in a hierarchy H. The energy function $\psi$ for a pairwise splitting should be written in terms of map_features and model_params.
 Thus, compute_map_features is an auxiliary function to calculate features of internal vertices in the trellis.

-**map_features** : list, where each entry is a list with the model features/values for each vertex of a dataset.
-In particular, we initialize the algorithm with the leaves_features list as [feature1, feature2, ... , featureN].
+**map_features** : list of the model features/values for each vertex of a dataset, i.e.  [feature1, feature2, ... , featureN].
+In particular, we initialize the algorithm with the leaves_features as a list with the features of each leaf.
 E.g. for Ginkgo this is [momentum, invariant mass] for each leaf.

 **model_params** : dictionary with the model parameters.